Well Water Water Testing

 Nitrates

-Nitrate forms when nitrogen from fertilizers, animal wastes, septic systems, municipal sewage sludge, decaying plants and other sources combines with oxygenated water.
+Nitrate forms when nitrogen from fertilizers, animal wastes, septic systems, municipal sewage sludge, decaying plants, and other sources are combined with oxygenated water.
 In infants under six months of age, nitrate exposure can cause a serious condition called methemoglobinemia or “blue-baby syndrome.”

 Infants with this condition need immediate medical care because it can lead to coma and death.
-Test for nitrate if a pregnant woman or infant will be drinking the water.
+Test for nitrate if a pregnant woman or infant is drinking water.

-If you live in an area within ¼ mile of a corn, soybean or vegetable field, you should test your water for nitrate regularly.
+If you live within ¼ miles of a corn, soybean, or vegetable field, you should regularly test your water for nitrate.

-Well owners should test for nitrate regularly if their well is located near an area where fertilizers are manufactured or handled; or an animal feed lot or manure-storage area.
+Well owners should test for nitrate regularly if their well is located near an area where fertilizers are manufactured or handled, an animal feedlot, or a manure-storage area.

-Household and industrial solvents, gasoline and fuel oil are examples of volatile organic chemicals or VOCs.
-Some VOCs are relatively non-toxic, while others can cause cancer, birth defects and reproductive problems.
+Household and industrial solvents, gasoline, and fuel oil are examples of volatile organic chemicals (VOCs).
+Some VOCs are relatively non-toxic, while others can cause cancer, birth defects, and reproductive problems.
 Fuel oil and gasoline can enter groundwater as a result of a leaking storage tank or spill.

-Wells that are located within ¼ mile of an active or abandoned gasoline station, home or farm fuel tank or bulk storage tank have about a 25% chance of being contaminated and should be tested at least once for pVOCs (VOCs from petroleum products).
+Wells located within ¼ miles of an active or abandoned gasoline station, home or farm fuel tank, or bulk storage tank have about a 25% chance of being contaminated and should be tested at least once for pVOCs (VOCs from petroleum products).

-Paint thinners, dry cleaning chemicals and industrial solvents can enter groundwater from spills, improper disposal, leaking storage tanks and landfills.
-Wells that are located within ¼ mile of a landfill, dry cleaner, auto repair shop or industrial site where solvents have been used should be tested for VOCs.
+Paint thinners, dry cleaning chemicals, and industrial solvents can enter groundwater from spills, improper disposal, leaking storage tanks, and landfills.
+Wells located within ¼ miles of a landfill, dry cleaner, auto repair shop, or industrial site where solvents have been used should be tested for VOCs.

-Because solvents, gasoline and fuel oil are common in our environment, all owners of private wells should consider having their water tested for VOCs at least once.
+Because solvents, gasoline, and fuel oil are common in our environment, all private well owners should consider having their water tested for VOCs at least once.

 Pesticides and Herbicides

 Pesticides are chemicals used to control weeds and insects.
-Some of these have entered groundwater as a result of their use on farm fields.
-Others have been found in groundwater following spills and improper disposal.
+Some have entered groundwater as a result of their use on farm fields, and others have been found in groundwater following spills and improper disposal.

 Long-term use of drinking water that contains pesticide residues may increase your risk of developing cancer or other serious health problems.

-If your well is located within short proximity to a corn, soybean or vegetable field, you should test your well water for pesticides.
+If your well is located within close proximity to a corn, soybean, or vegetable field, you should test its well water for pesticides.

 You should also consider a pesticide test if your well is within less than a mile of where pesticides are manufactured or used.
 Well owners who are uncertain about the use of pesticides in their area may also want to consider having their water tested at least once.